GfSE/SAF-Specification/stakeholders.md

 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
+* What are the protocols for exchanging items on an interface?

+  ***Rationale:  In my role i need to implement the protocol.***
 * What are the provided power inputs?
 * What delivery standards need to be provided?
 * What is the allocated power consumption?